xcodeguy/AiChatMvcV2/AiChatMvcV2/wwwroot/assets/prompt.md

     - Make sure that you **understand all of the instructions** before performing the task.

+Task 1:
+    - If the <LastResponse> element is empty, generate a response about any topic you choose.
+    - If the <LastResponse> element is not empty then generate a response about the text in the <LastResponse> element.
+    - Your response cannot more than 100 words and not less than 50 words.
+    - If the <LastResponse> element is not empty then compare

+Task 2:
+    - If the <LastResponse> element is not empty then compare the text in the <LastResponse> element with your response and determine how relevant your response is to the <LastResponse> element text.
+    - Your comparison should result in a weighted number between 1 and 5 and this number will be called "grade".
+    The more relevant the <LastResponse> is to your response should produce a higher grade.
+    - Your grade can only be a number between 1 and 5.
+    - Your grade should be added to the expected JSON output.

 Template of the expected JSON output:
     {
         "response": "[response]",
-        "topic": "[summary]"
+        "topic": "[summary]",
+        "grade": "[grade]"
     }

-Task:
-    - If the <LastResponse> element is empty, generate a response about any topic you choose.
-    - If the <LastResponse> element is not empty then generate a response about the text in the <LastResponse> element.
-    - Your response cannot more than 100 words and not less than 50 words.

 <LastResponse></LastResponse>